apache/cloudstack-documentation/source/installguide/configuration.rst

    #.
 In data disk offering, if desired, add another data disk.
 This is
       a second volume that will be available to but not mounted in the guest.
-For example, in Linux on XenServer you will see /dev/xvdb in the guest after rebooting the VM.
+For example, in Linux on XenServer you will see /dev/xvdb in the guest after rebooting the instance.
 A reboot is not required if you have a PV-enabled OS kernel in use.

    #.
 In default network, choose the primary network for the guest.
 In a
       trial installation, you would have only one option here.

    #.
-Optionally give your VM a name and a group.
+Optionally give your instance a name and a group.
 Use any descriptive
       text you would like.

    #.
-Click Launch VM.
-Your VM will be created and started.
+Click Launch instance.
+Your instance will be created and started.
 It might
-      take some time to download the template and complete the VM startup.
-You can watch the VMâ€™s progress in the Instances screen.
+      take some time to download the Template and complete the instance startup.
+You can watch the instance's progress in the Instances screen.

 #.
-To use the VM, click the View Console button. |ConsoleButton.png:
+To use the instance, click the View Console button. |ConsoleButton.png:
    button to launch a console|

-   For more information about using VMs, including instructions for how to allow incoming network traffic to the VM, start, stop, and delete VMs, and move a VM from one host to another, see Working With Virtual Machines in the Administratorâ€™s Guide.
+   For more information about using instances, including instructions for how to allow incoming network traffic to the instance, start, stop, and delete instances, and move an instance from one host to another, see Working With Virtual Machines in the Administrator's Guide.

 Congratulations!
 You have successfully completed a CloudStack Installation.